Metal

 A metal may be a chemical element such as iron; an alloy such as stainless steel; or a molecular compound such as polymeric sulfur nitride.
+The general science of metals is called metallurgy, a subtopic of materials science; aspects of the electronic and thermal properties are also within the scope of condensed matter physics and solid-state chemistry, it is a multidisciplinary topic.
+In colloquial use materials such as steel alloys are referred to as metals, while others such as polymers, wood or ceramics are nonmetallic materials.

-In physics, a metal is generally regarded as any substance capable of conducting electricity at a temperature of absolute zero.
-Many elements and compounds that are not normally classified as metals become metallic under high pressures.
-For example, the nonmetal iodine gradually becomes a metal at a pressure of between 40 and 170 thousand times atmospheric pressure.
-Equally, some materials regarded as metals can become nonmetals.
-Sodium, for example, becomes a nonmetal at pressure of just under two million times atmospheric pressure.
+A metal conducts electricity at a temperature of absolute zero, which is a consequence of delocalized states at the Fermi energy.
+Many elements and compounds become metallic under high pressures, for example, iodine gradually becomes a metal at a pressure of between 40 and 170 thousand times atmospheric pressure.

-In chemistry, two elements that would otherwise qualify (in physics) as brittle metals—arsenic and antimony—are commonly instead recognised as metalloids due to their chemistry (predominantly non-metallic for arsenic, and balanced between metallicity and nonmetallicity for antimony).
-Around 95 of the 118 elements in the periodic table are metals (or are likely to be such).
-The number is inexact as the boundaries between metals, nonmetals, and metalloids fluctuate slightly due to a lack of universally accepted definitions of the categories involved.

-In astrophysics the term "metal" is cast more widely to refer to all chemical elements in a star that are heavier than helium, and not just traditional metals.
-In this sense the first four "metals" collecting in stellar cores through nucleosynthesis are carbon, nitrogen, oxygen, and neon, all of which are strictly non-metals in chemistry.
-A star fuses lighter atoms, mostly hydrogen and helium, into heavier atoms over its lifetime.
-Used in that sense, the metallicity of an astronomical object is the proportion of its matter made up of the heavier chemical elements.

-Metals, as chemical elements, comprise 25% of the Earth's crust and are present in many aspects of modern life.
+When discussing the periodic table and some chemical properties, the term metal is often used to denote those elements which in pure form and at standard conditions are metals in the sense of electrical conduction mentioned above.
+The related term metallic may also be used for types of dopant atoms or alloying elements.

 The strength and resilience of some metals has led to their frequent use in, for example, high-rise building and bridge construction, as well as most vehicles, many home appliances, tools, pipes, and railroad tracks.
 Precious metals were historically used as coinage, but in the modern era, coinage metals have extended to at least 23 of the chemical elements.
+There is also extensive use of multi-element metals such as titanium nitride or degenerate semiconductors in the semiconductor industry.

 The history of refined metals is thought to begin with the use of copper about 11,000 years ago.
 Gold, silver, iron (as meteoric iron), lead, and brass were likewise in use before the first known appearance of bronze in the fifth millennium BCE.
 Subsequent developments include the production of early forms of steel; the discovery of sodium—the first light metal—in 1809; the rise of modern alloy steels; and, since the end of World War II, the development of more sophisticated alloys.